Bangkok beaches are closer than you may realise, but there are no beaches in Bangkok, even though many people think there are.

 If so, then you can rent a jet ski and go and ride the waves, or for the young at heart then there are Banana Boat rides.

-If you are not familiar with this ride, it involves sitting on an inflatable tube and being pulled along by a Jet Ski.
-Part of the experience is that all the riders get dunked into the water.
+If you are not familiar with this ride, it involves sitting on an inflatable tube and being pulled along by a jet ski.

 If you want a beach close to Bangkok then Bang Saen beach is a good choice and it is very popular with the Thais, so weekends can be very busy, which gives the place a real atmosphere.